tunapanda/wp-remote-sync/README.md

 # wp-remote-sync
-Sync content with a remote wordpress site in a similar way to a distributed version control system.As of now it works to synchronize various content types which include; posts, attachments and H5P.
+This plugin synchronises content with a remote wordpress site in a similar way to a distributed version control system.As of now it works to synchronize various resource types which include; posts, attachments and H5P.

 ## Setup
 * Install the plugin in both local and remote wordpress instances.